GSamuel/werewolves-of-millers-hollow/README.md

 ## Trying to come up with a better architecture.
 * deck no internal dependencies
 * events dependency on voting.
 Is this desirable?
-* game depencies on, deck, events and roles
+* game depencies on, deck, events
 * voting no internal dependencies
-* roles dependencies on events and input. (input dependency is bad)
+* roles dependencies on events, io and game